 The Martin Luther King Jr. breakfast/luncheon is Bentley’s largest annual diversity event.
 Since 1986, student leaders have planned and hosted the celebration, which includes MLK statements and presentations.
 Prominent national speakers deliver the keynote address and community members are recognized for their leadership and dedication to diversity initiatives.

 The MOSAIC Experience is a pre-orientation program for first-year students of color and their allies.
 Freshmen and transfer students are welcome to participate.

 The MOSAIC program begins three days prior to First-Year Orientation.
 That allows students of color and their allies to move into campus sooner and start adjusting to life at Bentley.
 During the program, students receive tools and training to prepare them for academic success and make meaningful connections within their new college community.

-Registration for the 2020 MOSAIC Experience will open in mid-May.
+Registration for the 2020 MOSAIC Experience is now open.
+You can apply here.

 For more information, email the Multicultural Center staff.

 Open Call Conversations are monthly conversations about current events and hot topics.
 Facilitated by a faculty or staff member, Open Call Conversations are safe and respectful forums for students to discuss challenging subjects like racism and relationships.

 Open Call Conversations are held in the Cultural Lounge, on the Third Floor of the Student Center.
 To schedule or participate in an Open Call Conversation as a faculty or staff member, email the Multicultural Center staff.